![]() |

 city of Philadelphia also boasted a number of high-end furniture makers,

-including A. and H. Lejambre, George Henkels, and Daniel Pabst.
+including A. & H. Lejambre, George Henkels, and Daniel Pabst.
 These craftsmen

 produced sophisticated furniture that competed with the best examples